bmurrtech/how-to-homelab/how-to_game_servers.md

 > Note: If you changed the username or decided to run the non-experimental server, you will need to change this service file to reflect your customized configuration.
 See the [raw service file template from the SatisfactoryWiki for refrence.](https://satisfactory.fandom.com/wiki/Dedicated_servers/Running_as_a_Service)

-- After creating the service, you will need to __execute a daemon-reload__ to load the new service into systemd.
+- After creating the service, you will need to __execute a daemon-reload__ to load the new `service.file` into systemd.
 To keep the server running enter:

 ```
 sudo systemctl daemon-reload